KhalilGazairly/goutube/README.md

 About The Project
 Angular Demo for the Youtube Data API v3 ( Non-OAuth )

-Requirements
+## Requirements
+  •	`Npm`
- # •	Npm
+  •	`TypeScript`
- # •	TypeScript, a typed superset of JavaScript that compiles to plain JavaScript and provides type capabilities to JavaScript code
- #  	Angular, a JavaScript framework that allows you to create efficient and sophisticated single-page applications
+    	`Angular`
- # •	RxJS, a library for composing asynchronous and event-based programs by using observable sequences.
+   •	`RxJS`, a library for composing asynchronous and event-based programs by using observable sequences.
- # •	API key From Google Console
+   •	`API` key From Google Console
- # •	PWA (server Worker)
+   •	`PWA` (server Worker)

-Results:
+## Results:
- # •	Integrate with YouTube official API.
+  •	Integrate with `YouTube official API`.
- # •	 Retrieve a list of videos from a specific YouTube channel (choose any channel as Init channel)
+  •	 Retrieve a list of videos from a specific YouTube channel (choose any channel as Init channel)
- # •	 The app should cache and display the list of videos while offline after the first run.
+  •	 The app should cache and display the list of videos while offline after the first run.
- # •	2 pages (Home/Details) with SPA (Single page application)
+  •	2 pages (Home/Details) with SPA (Single page application)

-Home Page
+## Home Page
- # •	list of videos retrieved from integrated YouTube channel including videos date
+  •	list of videos retrieved from integrated YouTube channel including videos date o	Title o	Thumbnail o	View Details button in table view
- #   o	Title
- #   o	Thumbnail
- #   o	View Details button in table view
- # •	Implement paging in the video table
+  •	Implement paging in the video table
- # •	Videos can be ordered by each table column when clicked on it.
+  •	Videos can be ordered by each table column when clicked on it.
- # •	Adding a search box at top of the table and should search in the videos titles.
+  •	Adding a search box at top of the table and should search in the videos titles.

-Details Page
+## Details Page
- # •	View full details of selected video
- #   o	Title
- #   o	Upload date
- #   o	Duration  { still without Pipe to format it}
+  •	View full details of selected video o	Title o	Upload date o	Duration  { still without Pipe to format it}
- #   o	 # of links
+    o	 No. of links
- #   o	# of views
+    o	 No. of views
- #   o	 Description Thumbnail
+    o	 Description Thumbnail
- # •	option to rate the video and adding the video to favorite list.
+  •	option to rate the video and adding the video to favorite list.
 With writing and reading the rate and favorite list from local storage